ankman007/medium.com-clone/README.md

 Web content management system that allows for hassle-free way to publish and manage content.

-## Standard Followed During Development
+# Standard followed during development

 - Use types over interfaces
 - Maintain and use tailwind global styling